salty-Frankenstein/Fr2D/README.md

 All the classes need to be initailized with its own Create() function, and then be created by the factory class Fr2D.
 - class Fr2DFactory: Serve as a factory class, encapsulation of the D2Dfactory and a render target.
 - class Fr2DBrush: As the ID2D1SolidColorBrush, create for drawing.
-- class Fr2DBitmap: As the WICBitmap and D2DBitmap, loading bmp pictures and drawing on the form.
+- class FrBitmap: As the WICBitmap and D2DBitmap, loading bmp pictures and drawing on the form.
 - struct FrPoint: the point structure with two float variables.
 - function stringToLPCWSTR: turn std::string into LPCWSTR.
 - class FrText: For text writing on the window, supports both std::string and LPCWSTR.